WalterNadalin/QuantumBatteries/README.md

 are the components of the collective spin operators expressed in terms of Pauli operators $\sigma_i^{(l)}$ of the $l$-th TLS.

 # The model we use
-We study the following Hamiltonian:
+We study the following Hamiltonian

 $$
 H = \omega_z S_z - g S^2_X